motion/orbit/notes/next-nate.md

   - Fix lists app bugs
   - Improve demo app

+- Search:

+  - Make it search "App Store"
+  - Simplify "Add app" pane + how does that integrate with app store

 ---

 - fix settings panes, should account for "want to sync bits" generically